 5. Disciple a few.
 You are not responsible for discipling everyone you evangelize.
 But you can disciple a few Christians.
+You might disciple people who you are close to such as friends, family or coworkers.
 They will “catch” your passion for biblical evangelism as you model it.

 Challenge: “Evangelism is great.
 But what about discipleship?”